wso2/docs-is/en/includes/references/extend/authentication/customize-the-authentication-endpoint.md

 4. For mutual SSL authentication, the public certificate of the {{product_name}} has to be imported to the truststore of the client and the public certificate of the client to the {{product_name}}'s client-truststore.

-    The following two commands are examples if you are using the keystore and client-truststore of the Identity Server itself for the client.
-This is executed from the `<IS_HOME>/repository/resources/security` directory.
+    To achieve this, execute the following commands from the `<IS_HOME>/repository/resources/security` directory.

+    === "Export to client truststore"

         ``` java
         keytool -export -alias wso2carbon -file carbon_public2.crt -keystore wso2carbon.jks -storepass  wso2carbon
         ```

+    === "Import to WSO2 Identity Server truststore"

         ``` java
         keytool -import -trustcacerts -alias carbon -file carbon_public2.crt -keystore client-truststore.jks -storepass wso2carbon
         ```

     !!! note
-        If you are not using mutual SSL authentication, you can stop the **MutualSSLManager** from loading the keystore by
-        setting the `mutual_ssl_manager_enabled`
-        property in the `<IS_HOME>/repository/conf/deployment.toml`
-        file to false.
+        If you are not using mutual SSL authentication, you can stop the **MutualSSLManager** from loading the keystore by setting the `mutual_ssl_manager_enabled` property in the `<IS_HOME>/repository/conf/deployment.toml` file to false.
 This property is enabled by default.

         ``` toml
         mutual_ssl_manager_enabled="false"
         ```

         Alternatively, if the authentication endpoint is hosted externally, then set the `mutualSSLManagerEnabled` property to false in `<WEBAPP_HOME>/authenticationendpoint/WEB-INF/classes/EndpointConfig.properties` file.

         ``` toml
         mutualSSLManagerEnabled=false